 The Herbst® appliance reduces overjet by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12-15 months.

 The palatal expander "expands" (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
-Dr. Ross will instruct you about when and how to adjust your expander.
+Dr. Reese will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.

 Some orthodontic treatments require positioners to complete the final tooth movements.
 With your full cooperation, you should only need to wear the positioner appliance for four to eight weeks.